-This Week in Ag: Sharpe Holdings shows us new techology
+This Week in Ag: Sharpe Holdings shows us new technology

 Happening this week in Ag, one Tri-State farm showcases how technology and nature can operate in harmony.

-KHQA Photographer Mack Pierce takes you to Sharp Holdings in northeast Missouri.
+KHQA Photographer Mack Pierce takes you to Sharpe Holdings in northeast Missouri.

-"We're broke off in 12,000 acres and trying to be everywhere at once is almost impossible," says Robert Hambleton, General Manager of Sharp Holdings.
+"We're broke off in 12,000 acres and trying to be everywhere at once is almost impossible," says Robert Hambleton, General Manager of Sharpe Holdings.

 "They use cellular technology to power their John Deere tractors through an iPad, it'll actually guide and drive itself," said Jason Carey, Business Account Sales Executive with U.S. Cellular.